Thursday, January 26, 2017

 Operation Garfield

 I've been browsing through the Floppyshop archives and stumbled upon a game called Operating Garfield by Dave Brankin.
-As you might imagine, it's inspired by Operation Wolf but sparked my curiosity because its an Atari STe game.
-The Blitter pushes the 8-way scrolling and sprites.
-Not only that but the audio is played using DMA stereo hardware.
+It’s inspired by Operation Wolf, but what caught my eye is that it’s made for the Atari STe.
+The Blitter handles the 8-way scrolling and sprites, while the audio makes use of the DMA stereo.

-The action takes place over a cityscape with its skyline littered with invading Garfield's heads firing rockets.
-Using the mouse for control, blast the rockets and Garfield heads.
-It's that simple but, while you're frantically blasting away in this pseudo-3D missile command, look out for ammo caches and smart bombs that will aid your progress.
-There is also a Defender-style map of the enemy at the top/left but I found that near-useless if I'm honest!
+The action plays out over a scrolling city skyline, with massive Garfield heads firing rockets from the rooftops.
+Using the mouse, you shoot down both rockets and heads.
+It’s that simple.
+While you're frantically blasting away in this pseudo-3D missile command, keep an eye out for smart bombs and ammo caches.
+There’s also a Defender-style radar at the top-left, but honestly, I found that too small, so almost useless.

 - DOWNLOAD -